 Record of Determination for a public use limitation to prevent spread of COVID-19

-This limitation is in response to public health advisories and limitations on large events from the CDC, the National Park Service and from the State of Maryland’s Governor’s Office, and after the World Health Organization declared COVID-19 a global pandemic.
-Specifically, this decision, which was made after consultation with the State of Maryland, is based on CDC guidance regarding mass gatherings and events and the spread of COVID-19. https://www.cdc.gov/coronavirus/2019-ncov/community/large-events/mass-gatherings-ready-for-covid-19.html.
+This limitation is in response to public health advisories and limitations on large events from the CDC and from the City of New York, the State of New York and the State of New Jersey, and after the World Health Organization declared COVID-19 a global pandemic.
+Specifically, this decision, which was made after consultation with the City of New York, the State of New York and the State of New Jersey, is based on CDC guidance regarding mass gatherings and events and the spread of COVID-19, and the orders of the Governors of New York and New Jersey and the Mayor of New York City, .
 Large events and mass gatherings can contribute to the spread of COVID-19 in the United States via travelers who attend these events and introduce the virus to new communities.
 Examples of large events and mass gatherings include conferences, festivals, parades, concerts, sporting events, weddings, and other types of assemblies.
 These events can be planned not only by organizations and communities but also by individuals.

 This is an unprecedented public health emergency.
 The NPS will continue to coordinate and consult with Federal and local public health agencies, and will revisit this decision, as soon as circumstances change.